How to live well in your retirement and leave an inheritance

 An annuity is a contract with an insurance company that provides a guaranteed rate of return on your premium each year paid out monthly as guaranteed income.1 An annuity can:

-- Help safeguard against running out of money.
+- Help provide protection against running out of money.

 - Create more income each month to do with as you please (entertainment, living essentials, help with debt, etc.).